Table of Contents Show

-All of this has created problems for wealthy New Yorkers that remained in the city and now want to find themselves a summer home.
-The market is crazy right now, and if you have never tried before to find a Hamptons rental, then you may be walking into a crocodile pit.
-Even in a regular year, finding summer rentals in the East End is a different beast entirely from apartment-hunting in the city.
+This has created problems for wealthy New Yorkers who remained in the city and now want to find themselves a summer home.
+The market is crazy right now, and if you have never tried before to find a Hamptons rental, you may be walking into a crocodile pit.
+Even in a regular year, finding summer rentals in the East End is entirely different from apartment-hunting in the city.
 To help you prepare, we have put together this everything guide to help you find a long-term Hamptons rental this summer.
 We’ve also included advice on how to decide if purchasing a home might be the right choice for you.
-An idea that (surprisingly) makes more financial sense than renting in this current climate.
+This is an idea that (surprisingly) makes more financial sense than renting in this current climate.

 Featured Home: 25 Thre

 The State of Hampton’s MarketThe State of Hampton’s Market